We are working on behalf of farmers and growers to mitigate the challenges posed by the prolonged period of dry weather.

 The NFU encourages all abstractors to regularly review their licences to ensure that they continue to meet their needs for long term resilience.

-During the current drought, the NFU is encouraging abstractors to review their needs individually and collaboratively.
+During the dry weather period, the NFU is encouraging abstractors to review their needs individually and collaboratively.
 Where there are a number of abstractors within one water body, an Environment Agency (EA) local enforcement position may be able to authorise the aggregated sharing of licence volume, provided that there is no impact on other abstractors or the environment.

 This is a temporary position and would be reviewed on a case by case basis, by request to the Environment Agency.
 There is no guarantee this would be available.